ONDO, A RWA Platform, Will Be Listed On Coinw Exchange

-CoinW, the world's pioneering Cryptocurrency trading platform , will list ONDO, the governance token of Ondo Finance, on the DEFI Zone.
+(MENAFN- GlobeNewsWire - Nasdaq) Dubai, UAE, Aug.
+01, 2024 (GLOBE NEWSWIRE) -- CoinW, the world's pioneering Cryptocurrency trading platform , will list ONDO, the governance token of Ondo Finance, on the DEFI Zone.
 For all CoinW users, the ONDO/USDT will be officially available for trading on August 2nd 2024, at 12:00 (UTC).
-To celebrate the listing of ONDO, we are launching the“ONDO bounty program: Register & Trade & Retweet” event with a reward pool of 5,000 USDT.
+To celebrate the listing of ONDO, we are launching the "ONDO bounty program: Register & Trade & Retweet" event with a reward pool of 5,000 USDT.

 Introduction of Ondo Finance and ONDO Token